-- Oppose establishment of mandatory Pro-Board certification programs for Fire Safety Inspector, Fire Officer, Fire Investigator, Fire Instructor, and Fire Safety Officer. - Oppose initiatives restricting the applicant pool for Firefighters, Emergency Medical Technicians, and Paramedics.
+- Support legislation and rule that would allow certified firefighters from other states who obtained certification through a program that was National Board on Fire Service Professional Qualifications (ProBoard) or International Fire Service Accreditation Congress (IFSAC) approved to have direct reciprocity with Florida and to not have to take a Florida specific course or exam. - Oppose initiatives restricting the applicant pool for Firefighters, Emergency Medical Technicians, and Paramedics.
 Such restrictions include mandatory degree requirements or other restrictions and impediments to certification and re-certification of Firefighters, EMTs and Paramedics. - Oppose legislation establishing a mandatory Fire Code Administrator certification program administered by the DSFM. - Oppose legislation or rule that would impose additional mandatory training without appropriate funding. - Oppose legislation or rules establishing mandatory certification requirements for specialty training areas such as Fire Investigator, Public Educator, Hazardous Materials Technician, FLUSAR, or the like. - Oppose legislation or rules increasing the hours or cost of mandatory certification programs without a clear and compelling need to do so. - Monitor legislation or rules for changes to Fire Safety Inspector, Fire Officer, Fire Investigator, Fire Instructor, and Fire Safety Officer initial certification, re-certification, and testing requirements. - Monitor, and provide input to, the development of safety rules by the FLORIDA DIVISION OF STATE FIRE MARSHAL (DSFM).